eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/linux.rst

     .. note::

         In case there is already a *Fast DDS* installation in the system it is not required to download and build every dependency in the :code:`.repos` file.
-        It is just needed to download and build the |eddsrecord| project having sourced its dependencies.
+        It is just needed to download and build the |espy| project having sourced its dependencies.
         Refer to section :ref:`eprosima_dependencies` in order to check how to source *Fast DDS* library.

 #.
 Build the packages: